 Play Area at Ristis Middle Station

-After visiting the Tickle Trail, you might want to spend some time at the Ristis middle station, where there is a playground with a trampoline, bouncy palace, swings, slides, etc. There is also an alpine slide for about 4chf/ride.
+After visiting the Tickle Trail, you might want to spend some time at the Ristis middle station, where there is a playground with a trampoline, bouncy palace, swings, slides, etc. There is also an alpine slide for CHF 5 per ride.

 They recently adding a huge climbing area to the playground.